saifmalsheref/zapx/README.md

 ---

-## Validator
+## Validaton

 ### Overview

-The `ZapValidator` extension offers common validation methods for `ZapInterface`.
+The `ZapValidaton` extension offers common validation methods for `ZapInterface`.
 It includes validation for email addresses, passwords, phone numbers, and URLs.

 ### Validation Methods